jellicoe/evernode_interactive/README.md

-              status_echo    Retrieves status information from the specified Evernode nodes. status_reboot  Retrieves status information and initiates a reboot if 'inactive'. status         Retrieves full status information using Evernode's internal status command. config         Pushes configuration to /usr/bin/evernode config
+              status_echo    Retrieves status information from the specified Evernode nodes. status_reboot  Retrieves status information and initiates a reboot if 'inactive'. status         Retrieves full status information using Evernode's internal status command. list           List active instances running on each node. config         Pushes configuration to /usr/bin/evernode config
               push           Uploads the status check script to each node.
                              (Run this for status_echo and status_reboot commands to work)